gitpod-io/retired-gatsby-website/src/blog/github-codespaces.md

 ---
 Today, GitHub announced the private beta of GitHub Codespaces which provide container-based dev environments for GitHub projects.
 At Gitpod, we are building a similar solution and while GitHub’s Codespaces don’t fully implement everything we do, they embrace the notion of dev environments as code.

-This is great news, because it really helps to explain how that vision is going to change professional software development entirely.
+This is great news, because it really helps to explain why this is going to change professional software development entirely.

 ### Dev Environment As Code